-On this page you will find a list of children in Asia currently waiting for their families.
+On this page you will find a list of HIV+ children in China currently waiting for their families.
 Please contact the agency listed for each child for more information on adopting these children.
 We are not affiliated with any specific agencies but work to help advocate for these children to find their forever families.
-If you know of a child with HIV that could use some help finding their forever family please contact us at: email@example.com
+And for the protection of the children, because of the stigma associated with HIV in their culture, many agencies do not share all identifying information about the children.

-Frankie (age 6) – Frankie is 6 years old and has HIV and Cerebral Palsy.
+Frankie (age 7) – SHARED LIST – Frankie has HIV and Cerebral Palsy.
 He is a special kid who would thrive in a family to love and encourage him!
-(DOB 8/2010) He is on the SHARED LIST at this time, but Holt still has a $3000 grant available for him.
+He is on the shared list at this time, but Holt still has a $3000 grant available for him.